 Whether it is brown or white, sugar is 97-100% carbohydrate with no fiber, fat or protein.
 It may contain no water or 2-3% water.
 Brown sugar has a moderate amount of iron.

 - Glucose, also known as dextrose or grape sugar, is one of the types of sugar found in plants.
-It is the main source of fuel for cells and most carbohydrates (sugars, starches) are metabolized to glucose which is taken up by cells.
+For instance, it is the main source of fuel for cells and most carbohydrates (sugars, starches) are metabolized to glucose which is taken up by cells.

 - Fructose can be found in fruits, some root vegetables, cane sugar, honey, and high fructose corn syrup